sauravkhengar38/myChatGPT/README.md

-Sure thing, Saurav!
-Here’s a polished, GitHub-ready **project description** you can paste directly into your repository:

----

 # 🚀 Flask OpenRouter GPT Chat App

 A lightweight and beginner-friendly **Flask application** that connects to the **OpenRouter API** for generating GPT-powered responses.
 This project demonstrates how to send prompts from a simple HTML form, process them on a Flask backend, and display real-time AI-generated replies in a clean UI.